LaconicNetwork/awesome-urbit/README.md

 ## Visualizing Urbit

-Urbit introduces a plethora of new terminology; this diagram helps "view" things in a coherent way.
+Urbit introduces a plethora of new terminology; this diagram should help connect dots for the budding Urbit enthusiast.

 ![urbit-diagram](images/UrbitOverview.png)